UoA-eResearch/vmhandbook/_doc/remote-desktop.md

 ![useful image]({{ "/assets" | append: page.id | append: "/screenshot4.png" | absolute_url }}){:width="50%"}

-On your target remote desktop connection, you will see these redirected drives underneath your **Devices and drives** area of **Explorer**.
+On your virtual machine, open **Explorer**, you will see these redirected drives underneath your **Devices and drives** area.
 They will be designated by "drive letter" on "computername" where computername is your host.

 ![useful image]({{ "/assets" | append: page.id | append: "/screenshot5.png" | absolute_url }}){:width="50%"}